Welcome to our meal plan week 8. We hope you had a fabulous Allergy Awareness Week this past week.

 For the asparagus, make a separate pack for them out of aluminium foil.
 Wash and trim the asparagus and put it in the packet with 2 minced cloves of garlic, neutral high smoke point oil and 2-3 tbsps balsamic vinegar.
 Fold the foil to seal the packet and cook for 15 mins on the top rack or over indirect heat on the bbq.

 Find a butcher or sausage producer you can trust who makes sausages that are safe for you.
 We have found two different places that make gluten free and top allergen free meat products.
 When we got to asking them about our other allergens to see if we can have them we found out we could and that the owners of both places have severe food restrictions too.
 That means they understand how important it is for us to not have cross contact in our foods.
-There are a few large brands, like Applegate, that make Chicken and Apple sausages that may be safe for top 8 free meals.
+There are a few large brands, like Applegate, that may be safe for top 8 free meals.
 The large brands may be readily available to you and the price may fit your budget better.
+Another one to check out is the Johnsonville naturals line.

 Pork Tenderloin, Apple Sauce, Mashed Potatoes and Cabbage.